Single Ladies (Put a Ring on It): Usage in media

 "Single Ladies" has been used in various media including television shows, commercials and books.
 In the Best of 2009 issue of People magazine, Khloe, Kim, and Kourtney Kardashian were ranked at number nine on the magazine's list of "25 Most Intriguing People"; the photograph accompanying the article showed the three women in leotards mimicking the look from the "Single Ladies" video.
 The song has been included in many television shows, including CSI: Miami, Cougar Town, and in two episodes in Glee.
 In the United Kingdom, the video for "Single Ladies" was used for a 2009 television commercial for the new Doner kebab flavored Pot Noodle.
 In other media, issue 33 of comic book series The Brave and the Bold features a scene in which Wonder Woman, Zatanna, and Barbara Gordon sing a karaoke version of the song while at a club.
 A mash-up video of the theme of "Single Ladies" and The Andy Griffith Show circulated on the Internet in early 2010.
 It was produced by Party Ben at the end of 2008.
 In July 2010, the line "Put a Ring on It" was used by the Joint United Nations Programme on HIV/AIDS as the tagline for a female condom public awareness campaign in the US.
-The song appears in the Marvel Studios film Doctor Strange.
-The song was featured in the 2016 rhythm game Just Dance 2017.
+The song appeared in Alvin and the Chipmunks: The Squeakquel a year after the song was released as it was sung by the Chipettes.
+It also appeared in the Marvel Studios film Doctor Strange and the 2016 rhythm game Just Dance 2017.